joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 *The moral of the story*: It doesn't matter if we see or understand the mechanism by which these state changes take place.
-All we have to do is verify that the state changes are proceding according to the correct rules.
+All we have to do is verify that the state changes are proceeding according to the correct rules.

 ## Thought Experiment № 9